US retail sales were flat in July as inflation takes a toll

 But the most important pillar of the economy — the job market — has proved durable.
 America’s employers added a hefty 528,000 jobs in July, and the unemployment rate reached 3.5%, matching a near-half-century low reached just before the pandemic erupted in the spring of 2020.

-As consumers have shifted their purchases more toward necessities, Walmart, the nation’s largest retailer, on Tuesday reported sales and profit results that topped expectations.
-Walmart said more of its customers were favoring lower-priced grocery items.
+Americans are still spending, but that money is going to different places as the pandemic eases.
+Walmart, the nation’s largest retailer, posted better than expected quarterly sales and profits, but noted that customers are favoring lower-priced grocery items.

-But the company is benefiting from higher-income shoppers who have been trading down to Walmart to try to reduce their grocery bills.
+And it’s gaining more customers who might more typically shop at Whole Foods.
 The company, long associated with price-conscious and lower-income consumers, disclosed that roughly 75% of its grocery sales last quarter were to households with incomes of at least $100,000.

-At the same time, in recent week, Walmart and its rival Target have issued profit warnings, noting that their shoppers were reducing their discretionary purchases.
+It also noted that lower income customers were trading down within the store, for example swapping out sliced deli meats for hot dogs to save money.

-And last month, Best Buy, the nation’s largest consumer electronics chain, cut its annual sales and profit forecast, saying inflation had dampened consumer spending on gadgets.
+On Wednesday, Target reported that its profit plunged nearly 90% despite solid sales, largely because it was forced to slash prices to clear huge inventories of things in heavy demand during the pandemic like furniture, appliances and electronics.

 D’Innocenzio reported from New York.